Brookfield Renewable Partners L.P. (NYSE:BEP) Shares Sold by UBS Group AG

-UBS Group AG lessened its holdings in shares of Brookfield Renewable Partners L.P.
-(NYSE:BEP – Get Rating) (TSE:BEP) by 21.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 104,776 shares of the utilities provider’s stock after selling 29,016 shares during the quarter.
-UBS Group AG’s holdings in Brookfield Renewable Partners were worth $3,646,000 at the end of the most recent quarter.
+UBS Group AG reduced its stake in Brookfield Renewable Partners L.P.
+(NYSE:BEP – Get Rating) (TSE:BEP) by 21.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 104,776 shares of the utilities provider’s stock after selling 29,016 shares during the period.
+UBS Group AG’s holdings in Brookfield Renewable Partners were worth $3,646,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Tompkins Financial Corp acquired a new stake in Brookfield Renewable Partners during the 1st quarter worth $25,000.
-Curi Wealth Management LLC acquired a new position in Brookfield Renewable Partners in the second quarter valued at about $33,000.
-Northwestern Mutual Wealth Management Co. lifted its position in Brookfield Renewable Partners by 216.7% in the first quarter.
-Northwestern Mutual Wealth Management Co. now owns 950 shares of the utilities provider’s stock valued at $38,000 after buying an additional 650 shares during the last quarter.
-Total Clarity Wealth Management Inc. acquired a new position in Brookfield Renewable Partners in the second quarter valued at about $52,000.
-Finally, Geneos Wealth Management Inc. increased its stake in Brookfield Renewable Partners by 363.6% during the first quarter.
-Geneos Wealth Management Inc. now owns 1,275 shares of the utilities provider’s stock worth $52,000 after purchasing an additional 1,000 shares during the period.
-Institutional investors and hedge funds own 57.87% of the company’s stock.
+Several other large investors have also recently added to or reduced their stakes in the stock.
+1832 Asset Management L.P. grew its stake in shares of Brookfield Renewable Partners by 26.9% during the first quarter.
+1832 Asset Management L.P. now owns 8,026,533 shares of the utilities provider’s stock valued at $325,361,000 after acquiring an additional 1,701,251 shares in the last quarter.
+Bank of Montreal Can grew its stake in Brookfield Renewable Partners by 11.1% in the second quarter.
+Bank of Montreal Can now owns 6,199,758 shares of the utilities provider’s stock worth $219,329,000 after purchasing an additional 618,946 shares in the last quarter.
+Principal Financial Group Inc. lifted its holdings in Brookfield Renewable Partners by 7.5% in the second quarter.
+Principal Financial Group Inc. now owns 6,100,118 shares of the utilities provider’s stock worth $212,284,000 after acquiring an additional 426,901 shares during the last quarter.
+Select Equity Group L.P. lifted its holdings in Brookfield Renewable Partners by 131.3% in the first quarter.
+Select Equity Group L.P. now owns 2,623,915 shares of the utilities provider’s stock worth $107,764,000 after acquiring an additional 1,489,640 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its holdings in Brookfield Renewable Partners by 106.9% in the first quarter.
+Goldman Sachs Group Inc. now owns 2,442,452 shares of the utilities provider’s stock worth $100,311,000 after acquiring an additional 1,261,692 shares during the last quarter.
+57.87% of the stock is currently owned by institutional investors and hedge funds.

-A number of analysts have issued reports on the stock.
-Wells Fargo & Company cut their price target on shares of Brookfield Renewable Partners from $38.00 to $35.00 and set an “overweight” rating on the stock in a research note on Monday, November 7th.
-TD Securities started coverage on shares of Brookfield Renewable Partners in a research note on Tuesday, October 18th.
+A number of equities research analysts have recently weighed in on BEP shares.
+Wells Fargo & Company cut their price target on Brookfield Renewable Partners from $38.00 to $35.00 and set an “overweight” rating on the stock in a report on Monday, November 7th.
+StockNews.com started coverage on Brookfield Renewable Partners in a report on Wednesday, October 12th.
+They issued a “hold” rating for the company.
+Mizuho cut their target price on Brookfield Renewable Partners from $38.00 to $33.00 and set a “neutral” rating on the stock in a research report on Friday, September 30th.
+National Bankshares cut their target price on Brookfield Renewable Partners from $42.00 to $35.00 in a research report on Friday, October 7th.
+Finally, TD Securities initiated coverage on Brookfield Renewable Partners in a research report on Tuesday, October 18th.
 They set a “buy” rating on the stock.
-StockNews.com started coverage on shares of Brookfield Renewable Partners in a research note on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-TheStreet lowered shares of Brookfield Renewable Partners from a “c-” rating to a “d” rating in a research note on Friday, November 4th.
-Finally, Mizuho cut their target price on shares of Brookfield Renewable Partners from $38.00 to $33.00 and set a “neutral” rating on the stock in a research note on Friday, September 30th.
-Four equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $40.27.
+Four analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+Based on data from MarketBeat, Brookfield Renewable Partners has an average rating of “Moderate Buy” and an average target price of $40.27.

 Brookfield Renewable Partners Stock Performance

-The firm also recently declared a quarterly dividend, which will be paid on Friday, December 30th.
-Investors of record on Wednesday, November 30th will be issued a $0.32 dividend.
-This represents a $1.28 dividend on an annualized basis and a yield of 4.65%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 30th.
+Investors of record on Wednesday, November 30th will be paid a dividend of $0.32 per share.
 The ex-dividend date is Tuesday, November 29th.
-Brookfield Renewable Partners’s dividend payout ratio (DPR) is -228.57%.
+This represents a $1.28 annualized dividend and a yield of 4.65%.
+Brookfield Renewable Partners’s payout ratio is -228.57%.

 About Brookfield Renewable Partners